Quantum Steenrod operations of symplectic resolutions: Quantum Steenrod operations and shift operators

 Inverting the equivariant parameters $\teq_i$ gives rise to the localized equivariant cohomology,

-Note that locally finite cycles in $X$ represent cohomology classes in $H^*(X;\mathbb{F}_p)$ by Poincar\'e duality, and $T$-invariant locally finite cycles correspondingly represent cohomology classes in $H^*_T(X;\mathbb{F}_p)$.
+Note that locally finite cycles in $X$ represent cohomology classes in $H^*(X;\mathbb{F}_p)$ by Poincar\'e duality.
+The $T$-invariant locally finite cycles in $X$ give rise to a locally finite cycle in the Borel construction $X \times_T ET \to BT$ that is fiberwise (i.e. in $X$) the given locally finite cycle, and correspondingly represent cohomology classes in $H^*_T(X;\mathbb{F}_p)$.
 For the running example of $X=T^*(G/B)$, it is classical that its cohomology over $\mathbb{Z}$ is additively generated by locally finite cycles given by the unions of conormals to Schubert subvarieties of $G/B$ \cite{Bri05}, see \cref{sec:moduli-regular}.